Revised December 18, 2000.

 5. NOMINATIONS and ELECTIONS

-The President, Secretary & Membership Coordinator, Treasurer , Events Coordinator and Media Coordinator and Regional Representative Coordinator are elected by the general membership for a two year term at an Annual General Meeting, held in January, but no later than March 31.
+The President, Secretary & Membership Coordinator, Treasurer, Track Events Coordinator and Media Coordinator are elected by the general membership for a three year term at an Annual General Meeting, held ideally in January, but no later than March 31.
 Election of these individuals as directors will simultaneously elect them as officers.

 Nominee’s must be residents of Canada and members in good standing.

-The Past President shall chair the Nominating Committee.
-The Board of Directors shall appoint two (2) members to serve on the Committee.
-The Committee shall be named prior to the first day of September when required.
+The Board of Directors shall appoint two (2) members to serve on the nominating Committee.
+The Committee shall be named prior to the first day of October when required.

 The Committee shall actively solicit nominations from the membership at large and shall attempt to verify the qualifications for and willingness to run for office of the prospective nominees.
 The Committee shall endeavour to have multiple nominees for each Office.

-Nominees’ biographies and ballots shall be published in an issue of the club newsletter “Moto Desmo” or other publication for this purpose giving the cut-off date for qualifying ballots and the time and location when the ballots are to be opened and counted.
+Nominees’ biographies and ballots shall be shared with the club membership giving the cut-off date for qualifying ballots and the time and location when the ballots are to be opened and counted.

-Should there be a tie vote, the same will be referred to the Board of Directors for resolution.
+Should there be a tie in the voting, the same will be referred to the Board of Directors for resolution.

-All Officers and Directors shall take Office immediately after the Annual General Meeting.
+All Directors shall take Office immediately as announced at the end of the Annual General Meeting.

 6. CLUB FINANCES and AUDIT COMMITTEE